balderdashy/sails-docs/reference/ClassMethods.md

 > This method only works with PostgreSQL and mySQL! use .native() for Mongo.

-# Dynamic Finders
-These methods are automatically generated for each attribute in each model of your sails app.
-This includes the id, CreatedAt, and UpdatedAt attributes that exist in every record.

 # .findBy`<attribute>`( `{find}` , `callback` )
 ### Purpose
 Find and return records by a specific model attribute.